-The capital gains tax (CGT) is a federal tax on profits on the sale of property (excluding the family home) and other assets, so that income made from selling assets is taxes, just as income from work is taxed.
-However, since 1999, investors have been able to take advantage of a 50% CGT discount: only half of the profit made from the sale is counted as taxable income (while half is tax free).
+The capital gains tax (CGT) is a federal tax on profits on the sale of property (excluding the family home) and other assets.
+The result of the CGT is that income made from selling assets is taxed, just as income from work is taxed.
+However, since 1999, a 50% discount has applied to CGT: only half of the profit made from the sale is counted as taxable income (while half is tax free).
 This tax discount makes property investment an attractive option.

 - A worker earns $100,000 in the financial year 2017–2018.
 Their income tax bill is $24,632.